General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 Fig.~\ref{fig:NuLum} also shows the spectrum of neutrinos leaving the computational domain.
-After collapse to a black hole, we find the usual ordering of energies, with the average energy of $\nu_e$ being the lowest ($12.6\,{\rm MeV}$), then the energy of $\bar \nu_e$ ($18.7\,{\rm MeV}$), and finally the energy of $\nu_x$ ($22.8\,{\rm MeV}$).
-Before and during the collision, the energy of $\nu_e$ and $\bar \nu_e$ is higher ($15.9\,{\rm MeV}$ and $22.4\,{\rm MeV}$), while the energy of the $\nu_x$ is lower ($12.2\,{\rm MeV}$) -- but the latter is clearly dominated by emission from the heated neutron star surface before merger.
-By comparing the neutrino spectra to what we would expect from a thermal distribution at a temperature chosen to match the average neutrino energy observed in our simulation, we see that the $\bar \nu_e$ emission is nearly consistent with black-body emission (at $T_{\nu_e}=5.9\,{\rm MeV}$), while the $\nu_x$ energy spectrum is harder than a thermal spectrum (at $T_{\nu_x}=7.2\,{\rm MeV}$).
+After collapse to a black hole, we find the usual ordering of energies, with the average energy of $\nu_e$ being the lowest ($12.2\,{\rm MeV}$), then the energy of $\bar \nu_e$ ($18.1\,{\rm MeV}$), and finally the energy of $\nu_x$ ($23.8\,{\rm MeV}$).
+By comparing the neutrino spectra to what we would expect from a thermal distribution at a temperature chosen to match the average neutrino energy observed in our simulation, we see that the neutrino emission is nearly consistent with black-body emission (at $T_{\nu_e}=(3.9, 5.7,7.6)\,{\rm MeV}$ for $(\nu_e,\bar\nu_e,\nu_x)$).
 Fig.~\ref{fig:MuDist} shows the angular distribution of neutrinos leaving the remnant.
 We find a relatively isotropic distribution of neutrinos, with a mild preference for emission along the rotation axis of the remnant.
-That preference is slightly more pronounced before collapse than after collapse, as one might expect due to emission from the polar regions of the pre-collapse merging remnant.
-The post-merger emission of $\nu_e$ is the only exception, with preferential emission along the equatorial plane -- but we note that post-merger emission of $\nu_e$ is very weak in this system.

 Given the low neutrino luminosity observed in our simulations, it is relatively unsurprising that the composition of our outflows remain extremely neutron rich.
-Whether the difference in the evolution of $Y_e$ between our results and~\cite{Bernuzzi:2020txg} is due to differences in the implementation of neutrino transport, differences in the chosen viscosity model, or differences in the numerical methods used is however difficult to assess with the limited number of simulations available, as these questions are very tightly intertwined (e.g. even if we knew that the neutrino luminosity were higher in~\cite{Bernuzzi:2020txg}, this could be due to the transport algorithm, to more viscous heating from the subgrid model, to a higher numerical viscosity, ar to different treatments of shocks,...).
+Whether the difference in the evolution of $Y_e$ between our results and~\cite{Bernuzzi:2020txg} is due to differences in the implementation of neutrino transport, differences in the chosen viscosity model, or differences in the numerical methods used is however difficult to assess with the limited number of simulations available, as these questions are very tightly intertwined (e.g. even if we knew that the neutrino luminosity were higher in~\cite{Bernuzzi:2020txg}, this could be due to the transport algorithm, to more viscous heating from the subgrid model, to a higher numerical viscosity, or to different treatments of shocks,...).